 With so much to choose from, it can be hard to decide how to spend your time.
 That’s why we’ve put together a list of some of the best Jackson Hole summer activities for you.

 We got together with Hotels.com to tell you why we think Jackson Hole is a wonderful vacation destination this summer.
 Let’s get into it!

 This may seem like a no-brainer, but when people visit Jackson Hole they often forget to explore the town itself!
 The Jackson Hole valley was home to Native American tribes before it grew into a cattle ranching hotspot.
 The town of Jackson, Wyoming was officially established in 1894 by the settlers.
 Some of the original buildings are still standing in the historic town square.

-This charming town is reminiscent of the old west.
+This charming town is reminiscent of the Old West.
 Make some time to explore its history and immerse yourself in the culture during your visit.
 History buffs can take a free walking tour with the Jackson Historical Society.
-Afterwards, stroll through the historic streets and then cool off at one of the saloons in town.
+Afterward, stroll through the historic streets and then cool off at one of the saloons in town.

 Where to Stay in Jackson Hole